How do they do it, the ones who make love without love?

 Here the imagery Olds uses takes a more graphic or violent turn.
 'Hooked,' and even her similes are comparisons to raw meat...rawness.
 A sense of vulnerability that is still present despite the desire to separate oneself from the bonding that inevitably happens on a spiritual, emotional, physical level in the very act of sex.

-children at birth whose mothers are going to give them away.
+Wet as the children at birth whose mothers are going to give them away.

 The beauty integrated into the very act of sex - and one of it's purposes?
 Procreation.
 Fruitfulness.